HL7/FHIRPath/spec/fluentpath.md

 	decimal: 0.0, 3.141592653587793236
 	datetime: @2015-02-04T14:34:28Z - @ followed by ISO8601 compliant date/time
 	time: @T14:34:28Z @ followed by ISO8601 compliant time (beginning with T)

+For `datetime` and `time` a subset of ISO8601 is supported, consult the formal grammar for more details.
+Note that timezone indication need not be present (assuming the timezone of the evaluator).
+If a timezone is present, is MUST include both minutes and hours.

 Unicode is supported in both string literals and quoted identifiers.
 String literals are surrounded by single quotes and may use `\`-escapes to escape quotes and represent Unicode characters: